Autodesk-Forge/Data_Exchange_Samples/3.ExploreDataAndRelationships/README.md

 - autodesk.design:components.type-1.0.0
 - autodesk.design:components.unit-1.0.0

-In what follows, let's look closer at assets and relationships, see what `type` each one can be, what set of components each type holds, as well as the role and relations between assets.
+In what follows, let's look closer at assets and relationships, see what `type` each one can be, and what set of components each type holds, as well as the role and relations between assets.

 ### Assets